-In addition, the court rejected "the suggestion that a public interest advocacy organization cannot satisfy the statute's distribution criterion because it is 'more like a middleman for dissemination to the media than a representative of the media itself," concluding "there is no indication that Congress meant to distinguish between those who reach their ultimate audiences directly and those who partner with others to do so, as some recognized journalistic enterprises do."
+the media than a representative of the media itself," concluding "there is no indication that Congress meant to distinguish between those who reach their ultimate audiences directly and those who partner with others to do so, as some recognized journalistic enterprises do."

 FGI will continue to use its website to distribute original editorial content, including press releases.
 FGI has email subscribers and intends to establish a greater social media presence to reach its audience directly.
-In addition, FGI has a broad network of reporters, bloggers, and media publications with interest in its content and with durable relationships with the organization that FGI can partner with to distribute its distinct editorial commentary.
+In addition, FGI has durable relationships with a broad network of reporters, bloggers, and media publications interested in its content and with whom FGI has partnered to distribute its distinct editorial commentary.